adhipk/resume-reloaded/resume-ml.md

 - Designed and trained a MAE-VQ GAN model to perform image segmentation and classification tasks
 - Developed a custom embedding model to create positive and negative prompts for contrastive learning.
-- Benchmarked performace using ResNet and achieved an 10% increase in Recall.

 <div style="display:flex; justify-content:space-between;">
 **LLM Science Exam - Kaggle Competition**